Hoda Safari Yazd

 Email: hsafariyazd@gmail.com

-Taylor is currently a research scientist at Advanced Material Technology (HALO Columns).
+Sina is currently a research scientist at Stanford University

 Email: taalharm@chem.ufl.edu